cloudmesh-community/book/chapters/pi/setup-ultimate.md

-# Raspberry PI Setup (Small Number of PIs) :o: :hand: fa18-516-03
+# Raspberry PI Setup (Small Number of PIs) :hand: fa18-516-03

 This section will be the start for the replacement for all previous setup instructions.
 I think we want ultimately the section "PI Network of